Red Dot Footprints: A Guide to Mounting Compatibility

 There is no standard mounting platform for pistol sights.
-Unlike optics which are purpose-built for rifles, which are almost always compatible with picatinny/M1918 mil-std mounts, a pistol user must pay careful attention to his pistol’s particular red dot footprint.
-The only way one can force an incompatible red dot onto a pistol is with an adapter, which will raise the red dot’s point of aim even higher, impacting accuracy.
+Unlike optics purpose-built for rifles—most of which are compatible with Picatinny or M1913 mil-std mounts—a pistol user must pay careful attention to their specific red dot footprint.
+The only way to force an incompatible red dot onto a pistol is with an adapter, which raises the sight’s point of aim and can impact accuracy.

 Sightmark’s pistol red dot sights are built on four different footprints for maximum compatibility.
-This guide is meant for firearm owners who buy their pistol and walk out of the gun show or shop without asking “what kind of red dot footprint to I have?”
+This guide is meant for firearm owners who buy a pistol and walk out of the gun show or shop without ever asking, “What kind of red dot footprint do I have?”

 This is not a typo.
-Docter is spelled with an “e,” since it’s named after Bernhard Docter of Docter Optics, which was later acquired by the Noblex company.
-This is not, nor has it ever been named after a “Dr. Noblex.”
-The Docter/Noblex footprint is one of the most common mounting standards in the modern shooting world thanks to the stability of the platform.
-Distinguished by its two central holes for screws and four holes for pins, on Sightmark products this footprint is featured on the Mini Shot M-Spec and Mini Shot Pro-Spec red dot sights.
+Docter is spelled with an “e” because it’s named after Bernhard Docter of Docter Optics, later acquired by Noblex.
+This footprint is one of the most common in the shooting world due to its stability.
+It’s easily recognized by two central holes for screws and four holes for pins.
+On Sightmark products, this footprint is featured on the Mini Shot M-Spec and Mini Shot Pro-Spec red dots.

 Understanding the red dot footprint of your pistol is crucial to ensure a proper fit and optimal performance.
-By choosing a red dot sight that matches your firearm's footprint, you can enhance accuracy and reliability during shooting.
+Choosing a red dot sight that matches your firearm's footprint improves accuracy, reliability, and shooting confidence.

 Previous